anvilproject/anvil-portal/content/learn/data-analysts/running-a-workflow.md

 ### What You've Accomplished

-#### Running a workflow
+#### Running a Workflow

 - Bulk RNASeq analysis from FASTQ files to 'top table' for interactive analysis.
 - Relationship between DATA TABLEs, workspace bucket, and workflow inputs and outputs.
-- Launch and monitor workflow progress
+- Launch and monitor workflow progress.

-#### Workflow components
+#### Workflow Components

-- Brief introduction to WDL task and workflow components, scatter operation and runtime environments
+- Brief introduction to WDL task and workflow components, scatter operation, and runtime environments.
-- Steps to developing your own workflow using local execution on small example data
+- Steps to developing your own workflow using local execution on small example data.

-#### Interactive analysis
+#### Interactive Analysis

-- Launch and use Jupyter notebooks
+- Launch and use Jupyter notebooks.
-- Workflow output retrieval from workspace bucket to local disk
+- Workflow output retrieval from workspace bucket to local disk.
-- Management of data for input to DESeq2
+- Management of data for input to DESeq2.

 ## Next Steps

 - Follow instructions at [Set up billing with $300 Google credits to explore Terra](https://support.terra.bio/hc/en-us/articles/360046295092) to enable billing for your own projects.

-## Frequently Asked Question
+## Frequently Asked Questions

 - (From Liz) This article discusses the differences between your Cloud Environment VM and the one that is created when you run workflows: [Understanding the Terra ecosystem and how your files live in it](https://support.terra.bio/hc/en-us/articles/360058163311) and it links to this article on [What happens when you launch a workflow?](https://support.terra.bio/hc/en-us/articles/360055105051) The articles also discuss where your files are.
 - (From a participant) "Got error at step E: Error in system(paste(which, shQuote(names[i])), intern = TRUE, ignore.stderr = TRUE): cannot popen ‘/usr/bin/which ‘gcloud’ 2>/dev/null’, probable reason ‘Cannot allocate memory’.
 Anyway to fix it?
 Thanks."

   Superficially, this sounds like you ran out of memory on your runtime.
 A first step might be to restart the 'kernel' in the Jupyter notebook via one of the menu items.
 This would mean that you'd have to re-do all computations in the notebook that the cell you're going to evaluate depends on.
 Another solution might be to restart the 'Cloud Environment' but with more than the default, very modest, 3.75 GB.
-But actually this seems like an unusual error and it would be great to understand what perhaps unusual steps you took to get into this situation...
+But actually, this seems like an unusual error and it would be great to understand what perhaps unusual steps you took to get into this situation.